Sugar and Artificial Sweeteners*

 Ironically, many people on a weight-loss diet regularly eat a container of yogurt for lunch.
 An 8-ounce container of “non-fat“ yogurt with strawberry preserves contains only about 240 cal.
 But it also contains a whopping 47 grams of sugar (almost 1/4 cup!) in the form of sucrose, fructose, and lactose, all of which are converted to glucose.
 About four or five hours later, they may feel depressed or ravenously hungry but fail to associate how they feel with what they ate.
 Eventually, no amount of willpower will be sufficient to keep them on such a diet.
 Thus, a low-calorie weight-reduction diet consisting primarily of carbohydrates is very difficult to sustain and almost guarantees that any lost weight will eventually return with interest.

 A number of years ago, I was at a party.
 At that time I was keeping my sugar intake at a very low level, so when I was offered some ice cream, I declined, saying, “I’m off sugar.”
 The reply was, “This ice cream is home-made.
 I made it myself without any sugar.”
 After tasting it, I was amazed at how good sugarless ice cream could be and ate a fairly large portion.
 I then asked for the recipe.
-To my surprise, one of the main ingredients was honey!
+To my surprise, a main ingredient was honey!

 Aside from any possible undesirable health or psychological effects of artificial sweeteners, they may stimulate the pancreas to secrete insulin, triggering low blood sugar.
 If you want to lose the craving for sugar, it is best not to tantalize your sense of taste with any diet-sabotaging reinforcement of the idea that "sugar tastes good."